sydasif/python-book/docs/source/03_collection/03_set.md

 # Output: {'192.168.100.2'}
 ```

-We can use the `.discard()` method to remove an element from a set without causing an error.
-If the element is not in the set, it will do nothing.
+Use the `.discard()` method to remove an element without causing an error if the element is not in the set.
 For example:

 ```python
 addresses = {"192.168.100.1", "192.168.100.2"}